What Gist works on

 - How the reader works — the reader behaves the same across every supported type.

-- Help: PDF not working — the one support-load-heavy corner of this matrix.
+- PDF not working — the one support-load-heavy corner of this matrix.